 Recall the two scenarios below from the previous in-class exercise.
-In groups of three, create two ER models, one for each of the scenarios described above.
+In groups of three, create two ER diagrams, one for each of the scenarios described below.
 Your diagram should reflect all entities, attributes, and relationships mentioned in the descriptions.
+Also, make sure you include primary keys for all entities even if not explicitly described in the problem statement.